CERTIFICATE OF ORIGIN GUIDE

 Trade Agreement Compliance

-Preferential trade programs (NAFTA/USMCA, the GSP, and bilateral FTAs) require a CO to prove goods qualify for reduced or zero-tariff treatment.
-Without the correct CO, importers pay the standard MFN duty rate.
+Preferential trade programs - USMCA, KORUS, Chile FTA, etc.- require a COO to prove goods qualify for reduced or zero-tariff treatment.
+Without the correct COO, importers pay the standard MFN duty rate.

 Import/Export Restrictions